-Playa del Fuego, P.D.F. for short, is the Mid-Atlantic Regional Burning Man Event.
+Playa del Fuego, also known as P.D.F., is a Mid-Atlantic Regional Burning Man Event.
 Events are held every spring and fall, on Memorial Day and Columbus Day weekends in Odessa, Delaware.

 Playa del Fuego's Mission